 His emotional field is better developed.
-He expresses anger towards his boss, compassion to his companion, and tenderness to his sister.
+He expresses anger toward his boss, compassion for his companion, and tenderness toward his sister.

 Prompted by false pride and a desire for a better life, Bill seeks a shortcut to becoming rich.
-However, due to low consciousness, he does not see the consequences of his actions.
+However, due to low consciousness, his vision is limited and he does not see the consequences of his actions.

 Bill accidentally causes harm to another person (the husband of his girlfriend), which leads to the man’s death.

 This act generates negative karma* for Bill and, as a result, punishment.
 This punishment is severe – he loses his young life.

 Now he is forced to forever part with his girlfriend and sister.

 *Punishment by karma always indicates that the spiritual being follows the values of Light.
 Suffering as a karmic lesson is an opportunity to rethink what has been done and improve yourself for the next life-project.

 More Metaphysical Movie Reviews – Jacklyn A. Lo

 Explore TV-Series Redemption